oladirankom01/AWS-STS-Cross-Account-Security-Monitoring/README.md

 <img width="800" src="images/CloudTrail API Call 1.png"/>
 These images are the IAM Role, S3 Bucket, and the CloudTrail configuration

-## What Problem is this project solving?
+## What Problem Is This Project Solving?
-The main problem that this problem solves is "How can we get an AWS account access to a resource in another AWS account securely?".
+This project presents a solution to the following question: "How can we get an AWS account access to a resource in another AWS account securely?".
 In a insecure work environment.
 Account B would allow Account A permenant access to assume it.